govau/cga-docs/README.md

 # cloud.gov.au docs

-This repository contains the site code for docs.cloud.gov.au, the DTO Cloud Foundry documentation.
+This repository contains the site code for docs.cloud.gov.au, the cloud.gov.au documentation.

 _Disclaimer: this documentation is MVP and currently aimed at digital transformations in Alpha_